anduril/sample-app-camera/README.md

 # lattice-cam

-A Raspberry Pi camera published to Lattice with the Python gRPC (Connect) SDK.
+This example demonstrates a Raspberry Pi camera integration with Lattice using the Python gRPC (Connect) SDK.
-The camera appears as a stationary asset with an EO sensor, a live SRT video ingress, per-component health, and two custom tasks, `Start` and `Stop`.
+The camera appears as a stationary asset with an electro-optical (EO) sensor, a live [SRT](https://www.haivision.com/products/srt-secure-reliable-transport/) video ingress, real-time health reporting, and support for two custom [Lattice tasks](https://developer.anduril.com/guides/tasks/overview), `Start` and `Stop`.

 Two systemd units run on the Pi.
 The Python daemon publishes the entity at 1 Hz, registers the SRT ingress, listens for tasks as a Lattice agent, samples health, and starts and stops the second unit: MediaMTX, which captures the Pi Camera and pushes H.264 over SRT to the ingress URL Lattice returned.

+For more information about the Lattice SDK, see the [Lattice SDK documentation](https://developer.anduril.com/).
+To apply as an organization for access to the Lattice Developer Experience, see the [developer dashboard](https://dashboard.developer.anduril.com/).

 ```mermaid
 flowchart LR